 - Salary Pay Policy

 - Telecommuting Policy

 - Vacation/Paid Time Off

 - Workers’ Compensation Policy

 - Workplace Violence Policy

 - Workplace Visitor Policy

 SixFifty Helps Employers Meet Texas Employee Handbook Requirements

 Researching, adding, and updating these Texas policies can be a full-time job—which is why SixFifty wants to make it easier for you.
-We’ve combined automation with real expertise from some of the nation’s top lawyers.
+We’ve created an employee handbook creator that combines automation with real expertise from some of the nation’s top lawyers.
 You can automatically generate and update your Texas employee handbook with just a few clicks.